INTERSTAT/Statistics-Contextualized/code/Python/README.md

 #### IntelliJ IDEA

 IntelliJ can be used to edit the Python scripts with the “Python Community Edition” plugin.
-In the project settings (F4 in the Project tool window), click on “Add SDK / Python SDK” in the “SDK:” drop-down list, then “Conda Environment / Existing environment” and chose the `interstat` Python interpreter
+In the project settings (F4 in the Project tool window), click on “Add SDK / Python SDK” in the “SDK:” drop-down list, then “Conda Environment / Existing environment” and chose the `interstat` Python interpreter.

+### Visual Studio Code

+The [VSCode documentation](https://code.visualstudio.com/docs/python/environments) details how to select a Python interpreter in the Command Palette (Ctrl+Shift+P).